metin95yildiz/weather-app-react/README.md

 ## Demo

-You can reach demo from here: [https://weather-app-react-weld.vercel.app/](https://weather-app-react-weld.vercel.app/)
+You can reach demo from here: (No demo for now)

 ## Available Scripts